PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Mon, 18 Dec 2023 08:32:47 GMT
+⏰ Updated on Wed, 25 Oct 2023 18:42:59 GMT

-💭 Thought: Pentingnya istirahat: seharusnya aku tak perlu terus-terusan ngoding.
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!